sam-epo/index/index.md

-# SaM Solutions @ Search & Knowledge house rules
+# SaM Solutions @ Knowledge & Search services house rules

 ## First Day
 On your first day at SaM Solution @ EPO you will be met by a SaM Solutions Delivery Manager or nominated person at EPO entrance, there are 2 main EPO entrances: